An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Sensing Performance Enhancement

-As a result, the ACI of each modulated symbol in the OFDM based \gls{ZCP}, represented by the red curve in Fig. \ref{spectre}, is low compared to the ACI of the ordinary OFDM illustrated by the yellow curve in Fig. \ref{spectre}.
-In this work, we aim to analyse the impact of~\gls{ZCP} on the range and velocity estimations.
-It is important to mention that at the radar processing, when using~\gls{ZCP}, the matrix $\boldsymbol{H}$ can be computed by taking the ratio of the signal after the \gls{OFDM}~\gls{FFT} over the one before the \gls{OFDM} \gls{IFFT}.
-By applying the previous~\gls{ZCP} on the~\gls{OFDM} signal, we end up with a lower~\gls{PAPR} and lower \gls{ACI} signal.
-After transmission, the target estimation process is the same at the radar as described previously.
-As a result,~\gls{ZCP} outputs imprecise assessments when dealing with low~\gls{SNR} as it increases the noise level.
-However, in high~\gls{SNR} conditions, in addition to its multiple advantages for the communication subsystem, its radar estimates converge, which means that it can be used in \gls{JCAS} systems.
+As a result, the ACI of each modulated symbol in the OFDM based \gls{ZCP}, represented by the red curve is low compared to the \gls{ACI} of the OFDM without \gls{ZCP} illustrated by the yellow curve.
+In this work, we aim to analyze the impact of~\gls{ZCP} on the range and velocity estimations.
+By applying the previous~\gls{ZCP} on the~\gls{OFDM} signal, we end up with a signal with lower~\gls{PAPR}, lower \gls{ACI}, and improve the range and velocity estimation.